saturn-lab/audioNet/readme.md

 modify `webfront.py`, change `MODEL_ID` to yours.

 ## How to quickly valid the accuracy of your model?
-## Run webfront.py!
+*  Run webfront.py!
 It offer a web UI for uploading a audio file and report the predicted result using your model.
-## Open a web browser and input URL: http://127.0.0.1:5000/predict
-`$ python ./webfront.py`
+*  Open a web browser and input URL: http://127.0.0.1:5000/predict `$ python ./webfront.py`

+## How to deploy your model?
-# Convert model file *.h5 to *.pb file
+*  Convert model file *.h5 to *.pb file
+*  place your *.pb file where you want to deploy.
 `$ python ./create_pb.py  XX`